NsanDev/MasterProject/README.md

 ## Getting started

 ### Installation
-Just install python 3.6 with the standard packages from [Anaconda3](https://www.continuum.io/downloads)
+Just install python 3.6 with the standard packages from [Anaconda3](https://www.continuum.io/downloads).
+Here are some packages to add in your environment:
+* numba
+* statsmodel
+* joblib

+Running it on [PyCharm 2017.2.3 Community Edition](https://www.jetbrains.com/pycharm/download/) should make it work out of the box.
+I met some issues when I tried to run it in VSCode.

 ### A few words on the structure of the project